-It is considered that the proposed suite of supply reliability and circuit availability measures provide effective service standard benchmarks for reference services which satisfy the Code requirements of being reasonable and understandable by customers.
+It is considered that the proposed suite of service standard benchmarks for reference services satisfies the Code requirements of being reasonable and understandable by customers.
 The proposed service standard benchmarks are also commensurate with the company's proposed expenditure programs and the significant service improvements that these expenditure programs are expected to deliver.
-The company's proposal to use the service standard benchmarks in a service standards adjustment mechanism will, along with other measures proposed in the access arrangement, provide clear incentives for the company to deliver its planned service performance improvements.
+The company's proposal to use the service standard benchmarks in a service standards adjustment mechanism will, along with other measures proposed in the access arrangement, provide a clear discipline on the company to deliver its planned service performance improvements.